saitaiky/notebook/docs/docs/software-development/system-design/data/horizontal-scaling/replication.md

 ## The Mechanics of Replication

-:::infoHow AWS provides the features
+:::info How AWS provides the features
 If you want to know more how the AWS provides the corresponding replication strategies in their database products, check the below links:
 - [RDS - replication](/aws/database/rds/#replication)
 - [aurora-replica-for-read](/aws/database/rds/aurora/#replica-for-read)